YoshihiroNak/Terminal_app_T1A3/src/README.md

 #### projects_28th_oct

-Some tasks are sets with small or medium or large.
+Some tasks are set with small or medium or large.
 These means that Large, medium, and small represent the amount of work involved in a task.
 Large: 6-8 hours
 Medium: 4-6 hours